th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 objective here is just to establish some common terminology for these operations.

-The first mechanism, enrollment, adds a node to a layer; it prepares a node to act as a functioning element of the layer, establishes its name (in case of a unicast layer).
+The first mechanism, enrollment, adds a (forwarding or flooding) element to a layer; it prepares a node to act as a functioning element of the layer, establishes its name (in case of a unicast layer).
 In addition, it may exchange some key parameters (for instance a distance function for a unicast layer) it can involve authentication, and setting roles and permissions. __Bootstrapping__ is a special case of enrollment for the _first_ node in a layer.
 The inverse operation is called _unenrollment_.

 After enrollment, we may add peering relationships by _creating adjacencies_ between forwarding elements in a unicast layer or between